PierreBeaucoral/ML-clustering-of-development-activities/README.md

 Once you downloaded the several yearly datasets in .txt file, run the **DatasetCreation.R** file that calls UploadBase.R script in it.

 # Machine learning Python script

+You will find the script in python in the subfolder machine learning.